PowerCodersOrg/powercoders.org/site/content/_index.md

     link: 'program/#company'
     link_text: more
     text: >-
-      Are you an IT company looking for talent no matter from where it comes from?
+      Are you an IT company looking for talented people no matter where they come from?
 latest:
   - fade_in: Up
     header: Volunteering